School board reviews and investigations

 Ottawa-Carleton District School Board (OCDSB) financial investigation

-Since 2021-22, the school board has been reporting in-year deficits, and it is reporting another shortfall this year.
-At the end of the 2023-24 school year, the board had completely depleted its reserves.
-The ministry is now appointing a financial investigator to validate the school board’s current financial position and recommend whether control and charge of the board should be vested in the ministry.
+Since 2021-2022, the school board has been reporting in-year deficits, and it is reporting another shortfall this year.
+At the end of the 2023-2024 school year, the board had completely depleted its reserves.
+We appointed PricewaterhouseCoopers LLP (PwC) to validate the school board’s current financial position, evaluate the board’s compliance with the Broader Public Sector Executive Compensation Act (BPSECA) and recommend whether control and charge of the board should be vested in the ministry.

 Toronto Catholic District School Board (TCDSB) financial investigation

 In August 2024, after the board forecasted a significant accumulated deficit, the ministry engaged Deloitte LLP to identify the reasons for their deteriorating financial position and recommend savings measures to help the board return to a balanced position.
 This work revealed that the board could have done more to avoid their deteriorated financial position.
-The ministry is now appointing a financial investigator to validate the school board’s current financial position and recommend whether control and charge of the board should be vested in the ministry.
+In May 2025, we appointed Deloitte LLP to validate the school board’s current financial position and recommend whether control and charge of the board should be vested in the ministry.

 Toronto District School Board (TDSB) financial investigation

 In December 2024, the Auditor General of Ontario issued an extensive report on the board’s school safety, financial management and capital planning.
 It echoed many of the serious concerns the Ministry of Education has voiced to the school board on numerous occasions over the past few years, including a letter issued to them last year outlining the board’s inability to meet its financial responsibilities under the Education Act.
-The ministry is now appointing a financial investigator to validate the school board’s current financial position and recommend whether control and charge of the board should be vested in the ministry.
+We appointed PricewaterhouseCoopers LLP (PwC) to validate the school board’s current financial position, evaluate the board’s compliance with the Broader Public Sector Executive Compensation Act (BPSECA) and recommend whether control and charge of the board should be vested in the ministry.

 Contact us